momentarypause/COVID_Death_Analysis/README.md

 ### Preliminary Data Preprocessing
-After loading in the data from the SQL database, the new dataframe was printed to inspect the columns and data types.
-Pandas get dummies method was used to change all categorical columns so that it would be able to be analyzed by the machine learning model.
-Label encoder was used from the SKLearn Library one other columns that used string types such as True and False to switch it to numerical data types.
-Columns that were not useful for the machine learning model were dropped from the dataframe.
+The data was loaded in from the SQL database and read into a Pandas data frame.
+From there, the data types were inspected.
+For the data to be work in the machine learning model, the pandas get dummies method was used to convert some data types to numerical values.
+Label Encoder was also used from SKLearn library, which converts object or boolean types to integers: zeros and ones.
+Columns were inspected and several were removed because they were unnecessary, including multiple duplicate indexes.

 ### Preliminary Feature Engineering and Selection
-Since the main question for the project was to use data from the CDC to predict death based off factors such as hospitalization, sex, ethnicity, and symptom status, the target selection was clearly the Death column.
-The remaining features were used as features for the machine learning model, except for the duplicate index columns and the state code, which was already represented from the state column.
-Leaving county and state as features will allow for future analysis on whether geographic location had an impact on Covid deaths.
+The main question for this project was whether deaths from Covid could be predicted based on numerous different factors, such as hospitalization, sex, ethnicity, and symptom status.
+The data was extracted from the CDC website; this data included whether the person has died from covid or not, which makes this the clear choice for the target feature: Death Yn.
+This allows for us to clearly see if the model will accurately predict death.
+The remaining columns are used as the features to help make the prediction in the model.
+Geographical data was included in the features to determine in future analysis if location had an impact on covid deaths.

 ### Training and Testing
-Data was split into training and testing with the Train_test_split function from the SKLearn library with the default options.
-Stratify=y was used to ensure that when the data was split into training and testing sets that a proportional amount of the target variable would be distributed among each.
-After noticing the balance of the target outcomes, the data was also resampled using the SMOTEEN sampling algorithm from the IMBLearn library.
+- The data was prepared for the Logistic regression model by splitting the data into training and testing sets.
+From the SKLearn library, there is a method called Train_Test_Split that divides the dataset into a group to help train the model and a group to help compare how well the model is at predicting the data.
+Using this method, 75% of the data was used to train, and the remaining 25% was used to test the accuracy of the model.
+When the data was split, it was also stratified, which means the data was split so it had a proportional number of deaths and non-deaths for the target feature.
+- After the preprocessing stage and splitting the data into training and testing sets, the target values were counted to show that it was very unbalanced (way more non-deaths than deaths).
+The SMOTEENN Sampling Algorithm from the IMBLearn library was used to resample the data.
+The process it performs is synthetically generating new data points (oversampling) while also clustering data points and deleting them (Undersampling).
+This created a new resampled set that had an even distribution of deaths to non-deaths.
+The new sample was resampled and fit with this SMOTEENN algorithm.
+Using this sampling algorithm had a great impact on the accuracy score throughout the process.
+- The balanced accuracy score was monitored during each phase while training the machine learning model.
+The original score was 71% before columns were dropped, sampling was executed, or label encoder was performed.
+After all of these training stages were complete, the model boasts a balanced accuracy score of 95%.

 ### Limitations and Benefits
 The limitations include the possibility of overfitting the data, and new data would not be as predictable.
 Another limitation is that the logistic regression model is not as complex or robust as neural networks or deep learning models.
+It might struggle with more complex datasets, as well.
+Another limitation for our model is that the data sample used in this project was a smaller dataset, which might lead to a higher chance of overfitting.
+Benefits include that Logistic regression is a simpler model which makes it faster and cheaper to process, it’s easier to understand, and it’s easier to audit and track.

 ### Accuracy Score
-COMING SOON!
+- A balanced accuracy score is a way to measure a machine learning model’s ability to predict data.
+The balanced accuracy score is used because the dataset we are testing has a binary result where it was being classified as one of two options.
+It is defined as the average of recall for each class, and it has a best score of 1 and a worst score of 0.
+- A classification report imbalanced was also used to measure the effectiveness of the model.
+Within this report there is: precision, recall, and F1 score.
+- A confusion matrix was also included in the report to show how well the model performed.
+A confusion matrix shows how the model associated the actual and predicted values, with the results being classified as true positives, true negatives, false positives, and false negatives.
+- The accuracy score at this stage of the project is at 95%.
+The model has been trained and the score improved at every stage.
+A limitation to this score is that it may indicate that the model may have been overfit to the existing dataset.

 ## Dashboards